 When a function accepts arguments, the names of those arguments become variables in the function's namespace.
 Whatever value was passed to the function when it was invoked becomes the value of those variables.
 Arguments can have default values, which makes them optional.
 If an argument is omitted, then its default value will be used.
-The following code defines a function called cap, which will take a number, and make sure it is within an upper and lower limit.
-The limits default to 0 and 100.
+The following code defines a function called cap, which will check if a number is within an upper and lower limit.
+The default lower limit is 0, and the default upper limit is 100.

 In Ignition, some complicated script functions are designed to take keyword arguments instead of normal parameters.
 In the description for those functions, you may see the following info box in this User Manual: